nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. In the current implementation of the attendance marking feature, the system does not validate the dates entered by users.
 This allows users to mark attendance for tutorial dates that have not yet occurred.
 In future updates, the system will include a date validity check to ensure attendance can only be marked for past or current dates.

+2. If you try to enter a name that contains `/` the application will show error message about invalid format for `NAME` but someone can have `/` in their legal name e.g `Prabhat S/O Radhe`, this limitation arises due to usage of `/` character for Internal use within the application.
+We plan to implement a stronger parser function in the future version to tackle with this legal name restriction on the character of  `/`.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**